andreafancellu/Eye-Tracker/README.md

 # Gaze-Tracker

-Eye Tracking program in Python that collects data on a user's reading of a text via a laptop webcam and record the audio of the reading.
+Eye Tracking program in Python that collects data on a user's eyes while reading a text via a webcam and records the audio of the reading.

 it's written in Python and the following libraries are needed to run it: